steven851007/SwiftLint_build_phase_example/README.md

 ## How to set this up in your project

-Follow the setup defined above.
+Follow the setup defined in the [Project setup](#project-setup).
 All you need to change is the `swiftlint_dirs` variable to match your source folders and set up the correct input-output file list in your target's SwiftLint build phase.
 You can also change the location of the generated files.

 ## Known issues